JoshTeperman/weploy-timesheets/README.md

 Successfully creating a Timesheet redirects the user to the index page where they see a success flash message.

 ## Functionality (Back End):
-The backend creates new Timesheets and serves Timesheet data to the frontend in response to to HTTP requests.
+The backend creates new Timesheets and serves Timesheet data to the frontend in response to HTTP requests.

 New Timesheets are validated using Rails hard parameters and additional custom validation functions.
-The code confirms that:
+The code confirms that timesheets:
-- they contain each of the required attributes 'date', 'start_time', 'end_time'
+- contain each of the required attributes 'date', 'start_time', 'end_time'
-- they don't overlap
+- don't overlap
-- they are in the past
+- are in the past
-- their start time is before their end time
+- start time is before end time

 Any errors raised by these validations are captured and sent to the front end so they can be seen by the user.

-When a timesheet is created the salary amount is calculated dynamically by a callback function, down to the minute.
+When a timesheet is created the salary amount is calculated dynamically down to the minute and added to the model before saving.

-New salary schema can flexibly be created and assigned to specifics days so that timesheet amounts are automatically calculated based on the day of the week, and whether or not the hours were normal hours, overtime hours, or both.
+New salary schema can flexibly be created and assigned to specific days so that timesheet amounts are automatically calculated based on the day of the week, and whether or not the hours were normal hours, overtime hours, or both.

-### Tech Stack
+### Tech Stack & Framework
-Since the challenge specifically stated the application had to be written in Ruby I decided to create a Rails application.
-Therefore my tech stack is Ruby, Embedded Ruby, HTML and CSS/SASS.
+Since the challenge specifically stated the application had to be written in Ruby the tech stack is Ruby, Embedded Ruby, HTML and CSS/SASS.

+I decided to create a Rails application rather than using Sinatra or something else.
+While Rails provides a lot of additional funcionality unnecessary for this project, it provides a solid platform for adding more functionality later, enforces MVC separation of concerns, and also syncs quite well with a Postgres database.

 ### Architecture
 I followed the Rails standard MVC Architecture.
 Modularized code separated into Models, Views and Controllers.